DavitTec/bashit/scripts/code/README.md

 A simple script to list current installed Extensions in **[VSCODE](https://code.visualstudio.com/)** and write to a install script called ```extensions.list```

-for the record, I have added my last extention list here.
+for the record, I have added my last extention list here ["extensions.list"](./scripts/code/extensions.list).

 I like ast some stage to setup optional install parameters like;
 - Install ALL